 If you're already expecting then you'll probably want to know if you're having a boy or a girl, but if you're yet to conceive you might be interested in how to conceive a girl or how to conceive a boy, before you get pregnant.

+Want to know how to conceive a girl or boy?
 When you’re making a baby, what natural things can you do to give you more chance of having a boy or a girl?
 Many people have debated whether there really are natural ways to choose the sex of your baby before you become pregnant, but others say the options are simply old wives’ tales.

 There are of course medical ways to choose whether you conceive a girl or a boy, but these are currently illegal in the UK, other than in exceptional health-related circumstances.